Your children have requested an Oculus Quest 2 VR headset because all their friends are playing one and you want to know is VR safe for kids?

 Monitor your kids’ usage and ask how they are feeling after each play session.
 Limit the first few experiences to a max of 10-20 minutes and check-in to see how your child feels.

 Make sure to explain that dizzy and strange feelings can occur, those feelings can last even after the headset is removed, and remember to always take a break.
 People can and do actually throw up using VR so take it slow.
+I’ve also written a detailed article about some tips on helping with motion sickness feelings here.

 Accidentally Hitting Things in the Real-world